georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 **Confusion Matrix**

 Generating a confusion matrix, we easily see that the data is imbalanced.
 Meaning one of the classes has a larger amount than the other(s).
-In this case it is the True Negatives.
+In this case it is the True Non-Frauds (non-frauds predicted correctly as non-frauds), 105 to 28 True Frauds (frauds predicted correctly as frauds).

 ![alt text](/img/posts/fraud_prod/graphs/LR_con_matrix_before.png)